Affiliate links on Android Authority may earn us a commission. Learn more.

 As mentioned above, Gemini Advanced is not free.
 As Google’s most powerful offering, it demands a monthly fee.

-Gemini Advanced forms part of the new Google One AI Premium tier, which costs $19.99 per month in the US — $10 on top of the current 2TB storage plan.
+Gemini Advanced forms part of a new Google One AI Premium tier, which costs $19.99 per month in the US — $10 on top of the current 2TB storage plan.
 The plan includes access to Gemini Advanced, 2TB of One storage, and Gemini for Workspace (formerly Duet AI) in Google’s office products, like Docs and Gmail, at a later date.
-If you want to try Gemini Advanced, there’s a two-month trial for the tier.
+If you want to try Gemini Advanced, there’s typically a one-month trial for the tier but this varies from time to time.
+Google also bundles a full year of the subscription with the Pixel 9 series, making the latter much more enticing if you care about cutting-edge features.

 Gemini Advanced FAQs